planetfederal/workshops/workshops/postgis/source/en/joins.rst

    The ``DISTINCT`` keyword eliminates duplicate rows from the result.
 Without the ``DISTINCT`` keyword, the query above identifies 491 results instead of 73.

 So to find the A-train, we will want any row in ``routes`` that has an 'A' in it.
-We can do this a number of ways, but today we will use the fact that :command:`strpos(routes,'A')` will return a non-zero number if 'A' is in the routes field.
+We can do this a number of ways, but today we will use the fact that :command:`strpos(routes,'A')` will return a non-zero number only if 'A' is in the ``routes`` field.

 .. code-block:: sql